ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    details.)

 If all of the above checks succeed, the input share is not marked as invalid.

+#### Report ID ranges {#report-id-ranges}

+Replay checking is implemented using "report ID ranges".
+A report ID range is an interval of report IDs (using lexicographic ordering), along with an associated timestamp.

+A set of reports for a task determines a set of report ID ranges.
+The report ID ranges associated with a given set of reports are determined by the following
+procedure:

+1. Truncate each report's timestamp down to the nearest multiple of `time_precision`, and partition the set of reports into groups based on this truncated timestamp.
+2. For each partitioned group of reports, generate an interval from the smallest to the largest report ID in the group, inclusive.
+The report ID range for this partition is this interval, associated with the truncated timestamp that generated this partition.

+The set of report ID ranges associated with a given aggregation job is the set of report ID ranges associated with the reports included in the aggregation job.

+Two report ID ranges for a given task are considered to intersect if their associated timestamps are equal, and their report ID intervals intersect.
+An individual report is considered to intersect with a report ID range if the report ID range intersects with the single report ID range associated with the report.

 ### Aggregate Continuation {#agg-continue-flow}